Ohio Turnpike Toll.com

 Cleveland to Akron Ohio Turnpike toll

 A route most people don't actually drive on the Turnpike, because I-77 connects the two cities directly for free.
-Here is what the Turnpike costs if you do take it, and the specific situations where the toll is worth paying.
+Here is what the Turnpike segment between the two cities' interchanges costs, and the situations where it actually matters.

 Cost by vehicle class (if you do take the Turnpike)